bibekb11/EADLAB/Lab1/ReadMe.md

 Here are a list of other commands that you will see often and their uses:

-git init → Create a new git repository.\
-git add “newfile” → Add a new file to your staging area.\
+1.  git init -> initializes on the current location
+2.  git init <name> -> initializes on the current location inside a folder <name>
+3.  git status - shows if there is any change displays "untracked file" if a new file is created but not committed
+4.  git add <name> -> stages only the <name> file
+5.  git rm --cache <name> -> unstages the <name> file
+6.  git config --global user.name "<Username>" -> configures the global username as the given username
+7.  git config --global user.email "user@email.com" -> configures the global email as the giver email
-git commit → Adds staged changes to your local repository.\
+8.  git commit -> Adds staged changes to your local repository
-git push “remote” “ branch” → Push local repository changes to your hosting service\
+9.  git push “remote” “ branch” -> Push local repository changes to your hosting service
-git pull “remote” “ branch” → pull code from your hosting service to your local directory\
+10. git pull “remote” “ branch” -> pull code from your hosting service to your local directory
-git branch → See local branches\
+11. git branch -> See local branches
-git branch “newName” → Create new local branch\
+12. git branch “newName” -> Create new local branch
-git checkout “branchName” → Switch branches\
+13. git checkout “branchName” -> Switch branches
-git diff → See the actual difference in code between your working tree and your staging area\
+14. git diff -> See the actual difference in code between your working tree and your staging area
-git status → Show which files are being tracked v. untracked\
-git log → Show recent commit history\
+15. git log -> Show recent commit history
-git show “commit_id” → show details of specific commit\
+16. git show “commit_id” -> show details of specific commit
-git stash → stash working directory\
-git help → manpages for git\
-git help “gitCommand”

 ## **Collaboration and Contribution on GitHub**

-The workflow for contributing code can seem daunting at first.
-The most important thing to remember is to follow the patterns and standards outlined by the project you are working on (as we have already discussed).
-The general workflow that GitHub supports is fairly simple.
+For the beginners, the concept of GitHub may seem too complex at first.
+But if one follows a simple set of steps and patterns, it becomes a lot easier.

 1.Fork the target repo to your own account.
 2.Clone the repo to your local machine.